almahdc/track-me-track-you/README.md

 # track-me-track-you

-Small Analytics module and it's usage with Mixpanel
+Small Analytics module and its usage with Mixpanel